Skip to Content

 Total Time: 18 minutes

-We hacked the recipe on Red Lobster's Cheddar Bay Biscuits to bring you the recipe for the most addictive biscuits on the planet.
+We hacked the recipe on Red Lobster's Cheddar Bay Biscuits to bring you the most addictive, buttery, and cheesy biscuits you can make at home.
+Fluffy, garlicky, and irresistible, these biscuits pair perfectly with dishes like Shrimp Scampi.

 Ingredients